You've heard people say bitcoin is bad for the environment,

 Do you really want to know what bitcoin is all about?

-Download the eBook "Why & How bitcoin - Everything you always wanted to know in 21 pages"
+Download the E-book "Bitcoin - Everything in 21 pages"